 Even if we feel walls, do we see them?
 Do we see them as readily as Clare did?
 Every time you read “wall,” what do you see?
 Is it tall?
 How tall?
 Does it stretch to infinity or wrap and continue onto itself?
 Does it protect or contain you?
 I imagine, at the very least, your wall is solid.
 Strong and staid.
 Or is it?

 Perhaps it is a paper-thin walls of traditional Eastern architecture.
-Novelist Jun’ichirō Tanizaki wrote beautifully about the luminosity of Japanese interiors made and defined by paper walls:5
+Novelist Jun’ichirō Tanizaki wrote beautifully about the luminosity of Japanese interiors made and defined by paper walls:

 The light from the pale white paper, powerless to dispel the heavy darkness of the alcove, is instead repelled by the darkness, creating a world of confusion where dark and light are indistinguishable.

-Darkness created by this wall is not the obscurity of John Clare’s wall.
+Darkness created by this wall is not the obscurity of John Clare’s wall, obscurity that creates its own night of existence.
 To Tanizaki, walls have a purpose of composure.
 They maintain and control secrets of space.

 Irish ceramist Isobel Egan uses porcelain to make her own paper-thin walls.
 In her structures, the ends meet, and space is compartmentalized by these translucent, fragile walls.
 The eye settles easily on the space, and the structures invite mental unburdening.
 Rest.